MacLemon/CongressChecklist/README.md

 ### VPN tunnel
 Have at least one trusted, working and tested VPN endpoint available for tunneling out of the congress network.
+If you don't have your own VPN server at your disposal ask friends you trust to help you out.
+If you do, ask your friends if the need a VPN endpoint and share!

 - OpenVPN
 - L2TP/IPSec